 Please note that this website is being rapidly developed (Jan 2018), so check back for more information.

 Brief Description of AEDP

 AEDP is comprised of three things:

-- In therapy, healing can begin to take place right from the beginning
+- In therapy, healing begins to take place right from the very start.

 - Four states can be observed: